 The Westfield Memorial Library strives to be the gateway to the global network of recorded thought and information.
-As part of our goal to meet the educational, informational and recreational needs of our public, the Library makes available free access to the Internet.
+We are committed to providing superior services to all segments of our community, as well as employing state-of-the-art technology to improve access to resources worldwide.
+As part of our mission to meet the recreational, informational and educational needs of our public, the Library makes available free access to the Internet.

 Users have the right of confidentiality in all their activities with resources and services provided by the Library.
 The Library supports the user’s right to privacy; however, users are advised that because security is technically difficult to achieve, electronic communications and files could become public.

 Professional librarians on staff are authorized to terminate the Internet session of any customer who fails to comply with this policy; to take further action in accordance with the Patron Code of Conduct; and to report illegal activity of which they become aware to the appropriate authorities for prosecution.